 - Inflexibility: In-person therapy sessions typically have a more set schedule that might not fit within your life.

-Ultimately, the choice between online and in-person therapy will come down to your unique needs, preferences, and circumstances.
+Ultimately, the choice between online marriage counseling and in-person therapy will come down to your unique needs, preferences, and circumstances.
 At Lifebulb, our mission is to connect you with the best therapist for your needs and goals, providing compassionate and empowering support along the way.
 No matter what path you choose, we believe in your potential to live your brightest life.

 STEP 4: Know your When